coil-kt/coil/coil-network-core/README.md

 implementation("io.coil-kt.coil3:coil-network-ktor3:3.0.0-rc01")
 ```

 And that's it.
-Once, imported network URLs like `https://www.example.com/image.jpg` will automatically be supported.
+Once imported, network URLs like `https://www.example.com/image.jpg` will automatically be supported.

 However, if you depend on `coil-network-ktor2` or `coil-network-ktor3` you need to import a [Ktor engine](https://ktor.io/docs/client-engines.html) for each platform (except Javascript).
 Here's a quickstart set of engines: